deep-entertainment/safehouse/design/gdd.md

 #### PUZZLE 2.1: The Diary

+#hints "I'm still tired.", "What's that on my bed?", "A locked drawer.
+Strange.", "I wonder what's in that locked drawer.", "I should ask the others about this strange diary."

 Go up to [bedroom](locations/bedroom.md), find the [gruesome_note](items/gruesome_note.md).

 Solve the note puzzle to get the combination.